 We also have lots of other fun DIY Christmas ornaments.

 Felt Gnome Pattern: You can grab the exact gnome template we used to create our felt gnomes.
-You can grab it at the bottom of the post.
+Its a printable PDF pattern that you can grab at the bottom of the post.

 Felt Fabric: We used regular felt fabric that you can find in hobby stores and even at Walmart.
 For our gnomes, we used tan for the base color, white for the beard and mustache, dark brown for the shoes and bright red/forest green for the shirt colors.